software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

   // ...
 ```

-1.9 Add rotation animation for a cube.
+1.9 Add a rotation animation for the cube.
 📁 `display.ts`
 ```ts
 function animate() {